routhusundeep/What-I-Learned/Distributed Systems/CALM.md

 In the context of nondeterministic message delivery, an operation on a single machine is confluent if it produces the same set of outputs for any nondeterministic ordering and batching of a set of inputs.

 The rest of the paper delves into why some design patterns and why CALM is useful.
 I recommend reading the paper if you are interested.

+#### CAP and CALM: Going Positive
+> Observation 1.
+Coordination-freeness is equivalent to availability under partition.